What is Mental Illness?

 - Positive predictive value (PPV) is simply the proportion of people that keep the same diagnosis over time – usually expressed as a percentage.
 Eg: if Depression has a PPV of 80%, then that means that 80% of people with an initial diagnosis of Depression received a subsequent diagnosis of Depression when reassessed

 - Cohen’s Kappa is the correlation between the results of 2 rounds of diagnosis in a group of patients.
 A kappa of +1 would mean there was complete agreement in 2 rounds of diagnosis in the same group of patients.
-A kappa of 0 would indicate no agreement and very poor reliability
+A kappa of 0 would indicate no agreement and effectively zero reliability

 Not so reliable was a study by Dasha Nicholls, Rachel Chater & Bryan Lask (2000).
 Investigating eating disorders amongst 81 patients aged 7-16 at London’s Great Ormond Street Hospital, they found only 64% reliability using DSM-IV, a disturbing 36% with ICD-10 but 88% with the hospital’s own system designed especially for children.
 Over 50% of the patients could not be diagnosed from the DSM criteria.
 This last finding also indicates a problem with criterion validity – ie the criteria used by DSM appear not to be valid.